Winter Camping School (WCS) 2022 session

 This is a non-survival school for those who want to enjoy the winter, snow and moonlight in comfort.

 The Winter Camping School is open to any member of the CMC regardless of group membership or classification.
 There are no prerequisites but prior completion of the CMC Wilderness Trekking School and/or some winter hiking experience are recommended.

 Qualified Snowshoe Trips will be posted in the CMC schedule on the following dates:

-Participating in all qualified field trips is required for graduation from school.
+Participation in all qualified CMC trips is required for graduation from school.
 There are no make-up dates for qualified CMC trips.